 What size wire for 50 amp vs 60 amp?

-- The same size wire can be used for both 50 amp and 60 amp circuits, as wire is sized to the ampacity of the breaker.
+- The similar size wire can be used for both 50 amp and 60 amp circuits, as wire size is selected on the basis of the ampacity of the breaker

 -